kaidez/kaidez.com/_drafts/2014-12-30-effective-javascript-review.md

 Chapter 3 contains 12 excellent items covering functions.
 Commonly complex subjects like `call` and `apply` are fleshed out really REALLY well.

 For me personally, the sixth chapter on "Library and API Design" was worth the price of the book alone and [I've publicly said so](https://twitter.com/kaidez/status/507690685378887680).
-The day I learning the intricacies of what it takes to create jQuery-like chainable, configurable methods was a good day.
+The day I learned the intricacies of what it takes to create jQuery-like chainable, configurable methods was a good day in my house.

 Also for me personally, parts I already understood were fleshed out.
 Prototypes, JavaScript's inheritance paradigm, are something that I study constantly, but I still learned some new tips and tricks for implementing them.